 Early experiences of ‘English’

-Before exploring the informants’ early professional development in the ‘cauldron’ of ‘65-‘75, it is important to consider what attitudes and values they took into the job with them.
-The informants are sensitive to the post-war contexts in which they grew up and went to school.
+Before exploring the informants’ early professional development in the ‘cauldron’ ‘65-‘75, it is important to consider what attitudes and values they took into the job with them.
+They are sensitive to the post-war contexts in which they grew up and went to school.
 Some of them recall teachers who had fought in the war: ‘I think they saw it as an extension of the army in some cases, you know, it was all about drill’ (David).
 They recall a sense of ‘post-war gloom’ (Michael), or being taught by ‘lots of women who’d lost men in the war.
 I was taught in a very bleak time I think’ (Liz).
 Collectively they evoke a sense of general hardship and struggle.
 However, this period also saw the evolution of the welfare state, the NHS and development of the education system.
 There was optimism that a better society could be built amid the ‘gloom’ and ‘bleakness’ (Dixon, 1991; Lowe, 2007; Ball, 2008).
 These wider historical circumstances are referred to in different ways by the informants and seem to have influenced their constructions of identity and attitudes to English.
 They suggest they wanted to escape the hardship they experienced as children and it emerged that social justice, fairness and a belief in the egalitarian potential of education are major collective characteristics.
-In this period they seem to have developed confidence in themselves through their early experiences that remains undiminished.
+They seem to have developed confidence in themselves through their early experiences that remains undiminished.

 In terms of English, they claim formal schooling hindered rather than helped their abilities.
 Lessons, regardless of what type of school they attended, were formulaic, traditional and uninspiring experiences.
 They complain of being ‘wheeled through Janet and John’ (David), and lessons being ‘almost entirely predictable’ (Ann).
 Michael’s lessons usually involved ‘comprehension, composition and précis, endless précis!’
-In a similar way, David experienced ‘box analysis and parsing’.
+Similarly, David experienced ‘box analysis and parsing’.
 Steve recalls ‘English being stunningly boring.
 It was one of the deadly lessons’.
 Talk was not part of the agenda either.
 I asked Liz if she was able talk with other children in English lessons.
 She appeared shocked – ‘in my school? good heavens no!’
-Similarly, Steve claims ‘you got the slipper or the cane if you spoke’.
+Steve claims ‘you got the slipper or the cane if you spoke’.
 Again, there is a collective sense of hardship and struggle, and their early experiences seem to have influenced the informants to strive to do a ‘better job’ than those who taught them – ‘The way I was taught was crap and there are better ways of doing it, better ways of relating to people’ (David).